Skip to content

 Short answers, pulled from the story.

-Over 60 million people speak Tibeto-Burman languages across remote mountain areas today.
-These speakers inhabit the Southeast Asian Massif known as Zomia along with parts of East Asia and South Asia.
+Around 60 million people speak Tibeto-Burman languages.
+Over 400 distinct Tibeto-Burman languages are spoken across the Southeast Asian Massif, parts of East Asia, and South Asia.

-What is the most widely spoken language within the Tibeto-Burman family?
+What is the most widely spoken Tibeto-Burman language?

-The most widely spoken language is Burmese with over 32 million speakers serving as the national language of Myanmar.
-A literary tradition for Burmese dates back to the early 12th century.
+Burmese is the most widely spoken Tibeto-Burman language, with over 32 million speakers.
+It is the national language of Myanmar and has a literary tradition dating from the early 12th century.